No results found

 Embed on your website

-Today, there are an estimated 100 million people who have been forcibly displaced from their homes.
-According to the US State Department, the Refugee Admissions Program not only fosters stability for those countries abroad undergoing refugee crises, but also embodies the values-based approach of the US by showcasing its commitment to human rights.
+The State Department estimates that, today, 110 million people have been forcibly displaced from their homes.
+According to the department, the Refugee Admissions Program not only fosters stability for those countries abroad undergoing refugee crises, but also aims to reflect the nation’s commitment to human rights.

-Read more about immigration and border security in the US, including how many asylum seekers enter the US and where refugees resettle, and get the latest data by signing up for our weekly newsletter.
+Read more about immigration and border security in the US and get the latest data by signing up for our weekly newsletter.

 Admissions and Arrivals